FinTechTonic/tonic-ollama-client/examples/basic_usage.md

 ## Prerequisites

 1.  **Python Environment**: Ensure you have Python 3.11+ installed.
-2.  **Tonic Ollama Client & Dependencies**: Install the client library and its dependencies, including `questionary`.
+2.  **Tonic Ollama Client & Dependencies**: Install the client library and its dependencies.
 If you have cloned the repository, you can install it in editable mode from the project root:
     ```bash
     # Make sure you are in the root of the tonic-ollama-client repository
     pip install -e .